-Its use of concrete blocks for masonry construction has indeed been quickly established which are higher than conventional construction materials such as bricks and stones.
+Its use of hallow blocks for masonry construction, often referred to by some as chb size or hallowblock, has indeed been quickly established which are higher than conventional construction materials such as bricks and stones.

 Concrete blocks with a trading name such as siporex are available on the light-colored market.

 These hollow blocks enable the implementation of thinner walls, which eventually lead to increased floor space because the air space in the block is 25% of the total area of the block, saving the material.